 All classes are for 3 credits.

-Mode: Hybrid Synchronous
+Mode: Online Synchronous

 LIB 3032 Economics of Information